Chimezie94/alx-pre_course/README.md

-Welcome to my repo session
+Welcome to my first repo